 What Is a Will and Why Do I Need One?

 A will is an important legal document that gives instructions on how you would like your property distributed after your death.
+A living will specifically addresses your medical preferences if you are unable to consent.
 Unfortunately, more than half of all Americans will die without one, often putting their families through unnecessary stress.
-Maryland and Washington DC estate planning lawyer Michelle Lanchester can help you eliminate the possibility of confusion and heartache.
+Maryland and Washington DC estate planning lawyer Michelle Lanchester can help you eliminate the possibility of confusion and heartache by preparing a will.

 When you die, you leave behind an estate comprised of all the property you own.
 This may include:

 - Bank accounts

 - Stocks, IRAs, brokerage accounts, etc.

 What Happens When Someone Dies Without a Will?

 If you die without a will, Maryland or Washington DC law will determine the distribution of your assets with no regard to your wishes.
 Taking advantage of estate planning tools and learning how to write a will can help you avoid this situation.

 Why Do I Need A Will?
 What is a Living Will?

 According to a will lawyer, there are a number of reasons to why all legally competent adults should have a will: